the King James Version of the Bible in various

 For the benefit of users with character-challenged browsers,

 images of them appear here.

-from the Internet.
-When it attempts to access the site from the
+be accessed from the Internet.
+When they attempt to access the site from the

-local hard disk, the functionality that it loses renders it useless.
+local hard disk, the functionality that they lose renders them useless.

 The site has been optimized for use with Firefox.

 download virus files to the hard disk of the local computer.